Tea for Two-Year-Olds: Holiday Teas in Philly and Beyond

 There’s no shortage of fun things to do in Philly during the holidays, but if you are looking for something extra special (and your living room carpet pretend tea parties just aren’t going to cut it), check out a holiday tea created just with kids in mind!
 It’s a perfect opportunity to get dressed up, make your kids feel fancy, and even get a last-minute holiday picture.

-This very special tea hosted by the Pennsylvania Ballet features Nutcracker character appearances, crafts and cookie decorating, and more surprises (last year an actual monkey showed up, so you never know what can happen).
+This very special tea hosted by the Pennsylvania Ballet features Nutcracker character appearances, a delicious buffet, face painting, and candy stations.
 You can even add on ballet tickets for the day.
-The December 8 event is already sold out, so be sure to call 215-587-6921 to reserve your spot.
+Call 215-587-6921 to reserve your spot.

 Rittenhouse Hotel’s Mary Cassatt Tea Room, 210 W. Rittenhouse Square